python-gino/gino/README.rst

 Credits
 -------

-Credit goes to all contributors listed in the AUTHORS file.
+Credit goes to all contributors listed or not listed in the AUTHORS file.
 This project is inspired by asyncpgsa_, peewee-async_ and asyncorm_. asyncpg_ and SQLAlchemy_ as the dependencies did most of the heavy lifting.
 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage